pyladies/global-conference/content/sponsors/_index.md

 ## To learn more...

-To learn more and to join us as a sponsor, please contact [sponsors@pyladies.com](mailto:sponsors@pyladies.com), and a member of our sponsorship team will get back to you soon.
+To learn more and to join us as a sponsor, please contact us, and a member of our sponsorship team will get back to you soon.
 {{< rarrowlinkwhite "Get in touch" "mailto:sponsors@pyladies.com" >}}